 - Separating AIS data streams that originate from ports and other high-traffic areas (i.e., decollisioning)

-And Spire delivers that data in the form of intelligent and easy-to-use APIs, which let you use it in customized and creative ways to solve your unique problems, or the problems of your customers.
+And Spire delivers that data in the form of an intelligent and easy-to-use API, which lets you use it in customized and creative ways to solve your unique business problems, or the problems of your customers.

 Leaders in satellite technology